Gustav Gassner: Scientific career

 Gassner, the son of emigrants from Salzburg, attended the Friedrichs-Gymnasium in Berlin and then studied botany and natural sciences, in Halle and Berlin, from 1899 to 1905, getting his PhD in 1906 from the Agricultural University of Berlin.
 In 1907 he became professor of botany and plant pathology at the Agricultural University of Montevideo, Uruguay.

 During World War I, he directed a German Army laboratory.
 In 1918 he was appointed to the Chair of Botany at the Technical University of Braunschweig, where he also directed the Botanical Institute and the Botanical Gardens.

-Although he considered himself a patriotic German, he was dismissed from his rectorship and imprisoned for 11 days in 1932 after taking such anti-Nazi actions as prohibiting the Hitler salute and forbidding any political activity within the Institute of Technology in Brauschweig.
+Although he considered himself a patriotic German, he was dismissed from his rectorship and imprisoned for 11 days in 1932 after taking such anti-Nazi actions as prohibiting the Hitler salute and forbidding any political activity within the Institute of Technology in Braunschweig.
 In September 1933 he was also dismissed as professor of botany; he emigrated to Turkey in 1934.
 After spending five years working in Turkey, he returned to Germany in 1939 to become head of the Research Institute for Plant Conservation and Biology in Magdeburg.
 In 1945, he was appointed rector and professor at the Technical University of Braunschweig, from which he retired in 1951.

 Gassner's 1918 paper on the effect of lowered temperature on the development of winter rye inspired many followers; by the 1930s work on vernalization was being described as "trendy" (Modeforschung).
 His wide-ranging research interests in phytopathology and plant physiology included work on photosynthesis and plant nutrition as well as practical work on plant diseases such as rust and smut.
 He also researched the use of chemical pesticides to protect germinating plants, such as treating seeds with organic mercury compounds.
 In his lifetime, he received many honors including, in 1952, Germany's Grand Cross of Merit.